statiagov/gesmew/guides/content/developer/tutorials/extensions_tutorial.md

 ## Installing an Extension

 We are going to be adding the [gesmew_i18n](https://github.com/gesmew-contrib/gesmew_i18n) extension to our store.
-GesmewI18n is a extension containing community contributed translations of Gesmew & ability to supply different attribute values per language such as product names and descriptions.
+GesmewI18n is a extension containing community contributed translations of Gesmew & ability to supply different attribute values per language such as establishment names and descriptions.
 Extensions can also add models, controllers, and views to create new functionality.

 There are three steps we need to take to install gesmew_i18n.